FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- proposalId: ID number of the proposal
+-proposalId: ID number of the proposal

 **Return value**